StackVista/stackstate-docs/configure/topology/send-topology-data.md

 The JSON has the following fields:

-* **apiKey**: The key that StackState provided for your installation.
+* **apiKey**: The key that Rancher Observability provided for your installation.
 * **collection_timestamp**: Collection timestamp in Epoch seconds.
-Depending on your StackState configuration, topology that's to old may be ignored.
+Depending on your Rancher Observability configuration, topology that's to old may be ignored.
 * **internalHostname**: The hostname of the collector \(which sends your custom topology data\).
 * **topologies**: A list of one or more instance types.
 Instance types are described by the following fields:
   * **start_snapshot**: Boolean \(true/false\).
 When set to "true" this message is handled as the beginning of a snapshot.
-This enables StackState to diff snapshots with the previous one to delete components / relations which aren't in the snapshot anymore.
+This enables Rancher Observability to diff snapshots with the previous one to delete components / relations which aren't in the snapshot anymore.
   * **stop_snapshot**: Boolean \(true/false\).
 When set to "true" this message is handled as the end of a snapshot.
   * **delete_ids**: List of external ids.
 List of components or relations that should be deleted.
 All components and relations that aren't repeated in a snapshot will be deleted automatically, thus this field is only necessary when _not_ sending a snapshot.
 * **instance**: Describes the type and unique ID \(URL format\) of the topology data.